How to choose a 0% APR credit card

-Liza Carrasquillo is an editor on the Bankrate credit cards team who focuses on providing accurate educational content to those at all stages of their credit card journey.
+Liza Carrasquillo is a former editor on the Bankrate credit cards team who provided accurate educational content to those at all stages of their credit card journey.

 When not writing or editing, Liza can be found hanging out at the local dog bar with her rambunctious corgi or building custom terrariums for her reptiles at home.